QuantumPixelator/BouncingBallsScreensaver/README.md

    ```
 3. The app will exit if you press any key or move the mouse.

+- A C++ version is also included: main.cpp
 - There is also a text-based bouncing screensaver: text.py

 ## License